Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based adaptive control

 \section{E-M algorithm based adaptive control}

-The experimental results in Sec.~\ref{sec:identification} demonstrated the ability of the E-M algorithm to identify the Jacobian errors.
-However, as also shown there, because of the large data set needed, the E-M identification workflow (data collection - identification - wavefront correction) cannot keep up with some of the most important time-varying errors, such as thermally induced phase aberrations.
-As a result, a limit is placed on the achievable dark hole generated by the wavefront correction; additional data does not help.
-In this section, we present a real-time adaptive control framework, or more specifically a reinforcement learning control framework, to solve this problem.
+The experimental results in Sec.~\ref{sec:identificationBoth} demonstrated the ability of the E-M algorithm to improve the Jacobian accuracy, even with only small amount of data.
+However, this system identification workflow (data collection - identification - wavefront correction) cannot keep up with some of the most important time-varying errors, such as thermally induced phase aberrations.
+In this section, we present an E-M algorithm based real-time adaptive control framework, or more specifically a reinforcement learning control framework, to solve this problem.
+This reinforcement learning control strategy is not fundamentally different from the E-M algorithm based system identification; we use the same algorithm developed in Sec.~\ref{sec:EM} but only directly feed the wavefront correction data instead of the precollected data with random DM commands into the E-M equation.